- The Call of Duty Warzone packet loss is caused by connection issues that may produce high ping.

 Packet loss is an unwanted phenomenon that affects your Internet connection.
 It occurs whenever data packets can’t reach their destination point and get lost along the way.

-Yes, it’s possible that VPN can fix packet loss with no significant efforts.
-However, using a VPN to fix packet loss only works if your ISP limits your connection by means of throttling, or not routing it properly.
+Yes, it’s possible that packet loss with no significant efforts.
+However, using a VPN to fix packet loss only works if your ISP limits your connection by means of throttling, or not routing it properly. can fix

 Pathping is an awesome Windows built-in tool that can help you perform a traceroute and ping/packet loss test at the same time using only a CMD instance.